flipdishbytes/api-client-csharp/docs/AccountsApi.md

 <a name="createaccount"></a>
 # **CreateAccount**
-> Object CreateAccount (CreateAccountModel createAccountModel)
+> void CreateAccount (CreateAccountModel createAccountModel)

 Create account with email address and store name